null-variance/ginseng-swap/README.md

 # ginseng-swap
-contracts for the ginseng optimistic stableswap
+contracts for the ginseng optimistic stableswap protocol